Skip to main content

 Roddy Doyle

 Roddy Doyle was born in Dublin in 1958.
-He is the author of 10 acclaimed novels, including THE COMMITMENTS, THE VAN (a finalist for the Booker Prize), PADDY CLARKE HA HA HA (winner of the Booker Prize), THE WOMAN WHO WALKED INTO DOORS, A STAR CALLED HENRY, THE GUTS and SMILE.
+He is the author of such novels as THE COMMITMENTS, THE VAN (a finalist for the Booker Prize), PADDY CLARKE HA HA HA (winner of the Booker Prize), THE WOMAN WHO WALKED INTO DOORS, A STAR CALLED HENRY, THE GUTS, SMILE and THE WOMEN BEHIND THE DOOR.
 Doyle has also written several collections of stories, as well as TWO PINTS, TWO MORE PINTS and TWO FOR THE ROAD, and several works for children and young adults including the Rover novels.
 He lives in Dublin.

 Roddy Doyle